Memory¶

 Layer 1 — User memory (USER.md)¶

 Persistent per-user memory at /Users/{user_id}/{bot_dir}/config/USER.md.
 Auto-loaded into every interactive prompt (skipped for briefings).
-Claude reads and writes this file directly during task execution; it is the slow, deliberate, almost append-only tier.
+It is the slow, deliberate, almost append-only tier.

 USER.md is also indexed into memory_chunks with source_type = "user_memory".
 Unlike conversation chunks, these are durable — they refresh on file edit (and after curation) but are never pruned by age.